harvard-lil/h2o/docker/pandoc-lambda/README.md

 ### ...after code changes

-For convenience during local development, changes to `function/app.py` are synced to the running container, but you have to restart the local Lambda emulator for it to pick them up.
-Run `docker-compose restart pandoc-lambda`.
+During local development, changes to `function/app.py` are synced to the running container and should be noticed immediately.
+If not, you can run `docker-compose restart pandoc-lambda` to restart the container.

 To deploy your changes to production you'll need to bundle the final version of your code into the Docker image and push it to AWS.